alexfacehead/dalle-3-optimization-framework/README.md

 Now, please enjoy running the evaluations and observing any quality increases, and feel free to provide compelling datasets and share them with the community.
 To contribute, if you want to be a collaborator, contact me directly at ahugi@uw.edu with "DALLE 3 EVALUATION REPO" as the title for a faster response.

 ## Generating Your Own Prompts
 Using EasyGPT-3.5 is as easy as setting your environment variables within the directory.
-This will be streamlined in future versions, but command-line support is already active.
+This will be streamlined in future versions, but command-line support is already active, so you

 Run easygpt by executing `[python-distro] -m easygpt` and then use it to generate enhanced prompts (by default, it uses gpt-3.5-turbo-16k)